For General Information: (740) 374-1400

 • Diabetes.

-• Certain chronic kidney diseases.
+• Some types of chronic kidney disease.

 • Heart attacks.